BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 They believe their contribution will benefit the world and empower not just them and their investors, but also some industry or consumer base.
 However, accepting funding from problematic sources often forces them into specific actions.
 Ultimately, on the stock market, business becomes gamified.
-Companies shift their focus away from their products and become preoccupied with competition -- Bezos versus Sergey Brin versus Mark Zuckerberg.
+Companies shift their focus away from their products and become preoccupied with competition---Bezos versus Sergey Brin versus Mark Zuckerberg.

 Additionally, since the digital industry is characterized by non-scarcity, it had to introduce a new business logic that gathers, concentrates, and "protects" knowledge and information.
 Under the guise of improving customer services, this new business logic aims to provide consumers with exactly what they want.